 - World of Warcraft has some serious cases of this; a good example is the Hillsbrad Foothills.
 There's bears, yeti and giant spiders all over the place, but no major herbivorous beasts to feed them.
 There's a lot of areas like this in WoW.

-- Most Xen wildlife in Half-Life is carnivorous.
+- Most Xen wildlife in Half-Life 1 is carnivorous.
 Headcrabs, at least, are confirmed in the sequel to be omnivorous.
 And you have to wonder what those several billion ocean leeches in Half-Life 2 are eating to sustain their population...

 - On Alternia, everything is considered unsuspecting prey by everything else.

-- In the world-famous La Brea Tar Pits, instead of the usual 1 predator for every 10 prey animals, they have the exact opposite.
+- This is generally thought to be an artifact of the processes that trapped animals there to begin with.
 Most likely, a prey animal or two would get stuck in the asphalt and be unable to escape.
 Most prey animals know to stay away from dead and dying animals, while predators are drawn to them and would get stuck in the tar while trying to get to the meat, attracting more predators in turn.

 - It has been found that many healthy tropical reef systems follow this trope.
 There are far more predators roaming the waters than there are grazers that they feed on; in fact, there five times as many apex predators as everything else combined.
 How does this system remain stable?
 Simple.
 The smaller fish breed like crazy and the carnivores keep eating them!
 Of course, the base of this food pyramid are eating microscopic organisms that are both photosynthetic, like plants, and yet capable of moving and feeding like animals.
 Depending how you look at it, the things that feed on this base layer are both herbivores and predators.
 Even then, however, the vast majority (89%) of the biomass is at the very top of the food web.